- Does the IRS Call You?

-How Do IRS Scam Calls Work?
+- How Do IRS Scam Calls Work?

 How Do IRS Scam Calls Work?You’ll receive an unsolicited phone call from someone impersonating an IRS agent.
 Telephone numbers are part of the public domain and incredibly easy for scammers to access.
-There’s many different ways they can get your number and call you, from harvesting big data to using technology to dial millions of random numbers.
+There are many different ways they can get your number and call you, from harvesting big data to using technology to dial millions of random numbers.
 To listen to an example of what an IRS scam call may sound like, you can visit ftc.gov.

 IRS Phone Scam TacticsIn any case, once your privacy has been violated, the impersonator on the other end of the IRS phone scam will claim to work for the federal government as an IRS agent.
 They’ll accuse you of fraud, misconduct, or outstanding tax debt.
-Their message will be urgent and time sensitive, and might claim that you’ll be arrested for not paying your tax bill immediately.
+Their message will be urgent, time sensitive, and might claim that you’ll be arrested for not paying your tax bill immediately.
 The goal is to instill fear into the IRS telephone scam recipient in order to get them to pay for a bogus bill.
 Instead of going to the government to rectify an alleged outstanding tax obligation, any payment made over the phone would go straight to the con artist.

-Frighteningly, IRS scam calls are very successful at duping taxpayers.
-Between October 2013 and February 2017 alone, the Treasury Inspector General for Tax Administration (TIGTA) reports they have become aware of over 10,000 victims who have collectively paid over $54 million as a result of phone scams.
-Learn how to identify IRS phone scams to prevent becoming another statistic.
+IRS Phone Scam NumbersIRS scam calls are frighteningly successful at duping taxpayers.
+Between October 2013 and February 2017 alone, the Treasury Inspector General for Tax Administration (TIGTA) reports that they have become aware of over 10,000 victims who have collectively paid over $54 million as a result of phone scams.
+Learning how to identify IRS phone scams can help prevent you from becoming another statistic.

 How to Spot an IRS Phone Call ScamIf you receive an unsolicited call from someone claiming to be an IRS official, you should immediately be suspicious.
-You might also receive a voicemail leaving an urgent callback request through “robo-calls,” which are also reasons for concern.
-Scammers frequently alter caller ID numbers to make it look like a legitimate government agency is calling and appear more credible; in order to spot these IRS scam calls, remember that generally, the real IRS will always mail a bill via the U.S. Postal Service to any taxpayer who owes taxes first.
+You might also receive a voicemail leaving an urgent callback request through “robo-calls,” which is also a reason for concern.
+Scammers frequently alter caller ID numbers to make it look like a legitimate government agency is calling and appear more credible; in order to spot these IRS scam calls, remember that generally, the real IRS will always initially mail a bill via the U.S. Postal Service to any taxpayer who owes taxes.

-What to Do if You Receive an IRS Telephone Scam CallIf you receive an unsolicited phone call from someone who claims to be with the government, follow these steps to protect your personal information and dodge an IRS phone scam.
+What to Do if You Receive an IRS Telephone Scam CallIf you receive an unsolicited phone call from someone who claims to be with the government, follow these steps to protect your personal information, dodge an IRS phone scam, and report the incident:

-- Ask for their name and employee ID number
+- Ask for their name and employee ID number.

 - Hang up.
 Do not give out any of your information, don’t engage, and don’t call back.